 Cashews are very popular with those who live a vegan lifestyle as their creaminess makes them a great dairy substitute and welcome addition to vegan cooking.
 They are one of our favorite ingredients at Forager Project.
-Have you ever wondered how cashews they grow?
+Have you ever wondered how cashews grow?
 How cashew farming impacts the environment?
 How nutritious are cashews?
 How cashew-based vegan products compare to other dairy substitutes?
 How to use cashews in cooking?
 The following guide attempts to answer all the most pressing questions you may have about cashews.

+Cashews are part of the fruit of a tropical tree native to South America.
 Many people wonder, “are cashews legumes?”
 The answer is no, despite some characteristics in common, because legumes do not grow on trees and cashews do.

 According to LiveScience, cashew trees are native to Brazil.
 A cashew plant is a tropical plant that is sensitive to the cold and does not do well in temperate regions.
 However, as long as conditions are otherwise favorable, they can grow in warm climates around the world.
 While Brazil is still a main producer of cashew nuts, other areas where cashews are grown include: